GerbenJavado/LinkFinder/README.md

 Short Form    | Long Form     | Description
 ------------- | ------------- |-------------
 -i            | --input      | Input a: URL, file or folder.
 For folders a wildcard can be used (e.g. '/*.js').
--o            | --output  | Where to save the file, including file name.
+-o            | --output  | Where to save the file, including file name or output to CLI.
 Default: output.html -r            | --regex       | RegEx for filtering purposes against found endpoints (e.g. ^/api/) -h            | --help        | show the help message and exit